 Regular guided independent study opportunities

-What Kendellhurst Academy says about flexible pacing: Teachers treat each student as an individual learner and thus work with strengths and challenges to ensure students progress and grow at each grade level.
+What Kendellhurst Academy says about flexible pacing: Teachers approach each student as an individual learner and thus work with strengths and challenges to ensure students progress and growth at each grade level.
 Many of our students move beyond grade level - if they are able to move forward with guidance.

 Through the collective mindset of teachers, administrators, students, and parents, each school develops and maintains its own academic culture.
 This generally relates to the norms and expectations created around academic performance.
 Many parents look to private schools because they want a specific type of culture.
 Some want a rigorous environment that will elevate their child to new heights.
 Others want a nurturing environment that will help their child develop a passion for learning.